Free Things to Do in Nashville TN: How to Have a Blast in Music City for Free?

 For a hint of childhood nostalgia, don’t forget to reunite with everyone’s favorite rabbit.
 Check out the Beatrix Potter: Drawn to Life exhibit.
 It features letters, photographs, sketches, watercolors, and more from this beloved British author.

-On the hunt for a Nashville date night that won’t leave you in the red?
+First Saturday Art Crawl: On the hunt for a Nashville date night that won’t leave you in the red?
+Or you’re just looking for fun things to do in Nashville today?
 Satisfy both your creative and romantic urges, when you hit up the First Saturday Art Crawl.
 Artistically inclined visitors can enjoy open receptions and art openings on the first Saturday of the month.

 A rotating list of galleries opens their doors for an evening of free art, wine, and refreshments.
+Here, you’ll find plenty of fun activities in Nashville for adults!
 From 5 – 8:00 pm, guests can take a gander at diverse exhibitions featuring works from both local and world-renowned artists.

+Arrington Vineyards: Your search for “things to do Nashville” is over!
 Nothing hits the spot like an icy frose on a hot Nashville day.
 Escape the city for a day of vino sipping and sampling, when you pack up a homemade picnic and head to Arrington Vineyards.
-Located just 25 miles outside of Nashville.
-This laidback winery has made a name for itself by producing heaps of both excellent and affordable wines.

 While tasting flights or picking up a bottle of their famous Syrah to go will cost you.
 You can take yourself on a guided tour of the grounds for free.
 Or spring for a $15 tasting flight of four of their award-winning wines.
 Depending on when you visit, you could even be treated to food trucks or entertainment by Music in the Vines.